Here you will find an interactive Google Earth tool, created by researchers

 We recommend using Google Earth if you dont have it installed here is a link:

-Click here for link to Google Earth for download and installation.
+Google Earth application for download and installation.

-Click here for US temporal desalination plants map US_Desal.kmz
+US temporal desalination plants map US_Desal.kmz

 Below is a default view after loading map US_Desal.kmz